CrossRef/event-data-event-bus/README.md

 | `JWT_SECRETS`        | Comma-separated list of JTW Secrets |         | Yes |
 | `TASK_WORKER`        | Is this the background task worker? | TRUE    | Yes |
 | `STORAGE`            | Where to put permanent storage, "redis" or "s3". "redis" is only for testing. | s3 | No |

+Downstream subscribers are also specified by environment variables.
+Each subscriber must supply the following options:

+ - `JWT` a JWT token to be passed in a Authorization Bearer header
+ - `ENDPOINT` a full URL for the event to be sent to
+ - `NAME` a descriptive name
+ - `TYPE` one of 'live' or 'batch'

+The subscriber must also have a label to identify it.
+Each subscriber should supply the following environment variables:

+ - `BROADCAST-«label»-JWT`
+ - `BROADCAST-«label»-ENDPOINT`
+ - `BROADCAST-«label»-NAME`
+ - `BROADCAST-«label»-TYPE`

+It is not compulsory to have any subscribers, but each one must come in a complete bock of all fields.

+An example configuration is supplied in the `docker-compose-component-tests.yml` file.

 ## Tests